BretFisher/nodejs-rocks-in-docker/README.md

 ### Node.js development in a container or not?

 I do both, it just depends on the project, the complexity, and if I have a similar node version installed on my host.
 VS Code's [native ability to devleop inside a container](https://code.visualstudio.com/docs/remote/containers) is dope and I recommend you give it a shot!
+It can use your existing Dockerfile and docker-compose.yml to more seamlessly develop in a container.